 – from the penultimate year of production

-– 5-speed manual gearbox, as introduced for 1979 model year
+– 5-speed manual transmission, introduced for the 1979 model year

-– appealing specimen of the most sought-after Golf I version, the primordial GTI
+– An appealing example of the most popular version of the Golf I, the original GTI

 In 1974, Volkswagen presented its first Golf – an immense improvement over its predecessor, the VW beetle and its air-cooled engine in the rear.
 The Golf was, from the start, a front-wheel drive car, with water-cooled transverse engines – and hugely successful.
 The basic version originally had 37 kW (50 hp), alternatively one could order a 1.5 litre engine with 51 kW (70 hp).
 As of 1976, Diesel engines were available, too.
 The Golf GTI with 81 kW (110 hp) of power from 1.6 litres of capacity, introduced in 1976, for many people represents the epitome of the “hot hatch”.
 No wonder these cars have gained such popularity: they offer a first-rate driving experience, akin to that of conventional sports cars, while not compromising any of their everyday usability.